Container Growing

 (This tree is going nowhere good.)

-When confronted with questions about growing avocados in pots, we say:
+When confronted with questions about growing avocados in pots, we’ve always said:

 Don’t do it!